 The American Bicycling Education Association (ABEA) also provides regular updates to presentation materials (new animations, high res videos, new content slides).

-Liability insurance is provided for active instructors in the United States and Canada.
+Liability insurance is provided for active instructors in the United States.

 Essential Characteristics of a CyclingSavvy Instructor